The Otago Chess Club

 The Otago Chess Club meets on Wednesday evenings, 7:30pm at 7 Maitland Street, Dunedin as well as for social play on Tuesday afternoons from 1pm

-The Dunedin Junior Chess Academy started again for term 3 on Friday 28 July and runs until Friday 22 September.
+The Dunedin Junior Chess Academy starts again for term 4 on Friday 20 October and runs until Friday 15 December.

 The Otago Chess Club has introduced a Ladies Night on Mondays from 7:00pm to 8:30pm where female players can come along to play and receive some coaching.
 For more information contact club President Bob Clarkson 03-4770118.